SELF-Technology/self-chain-public/examples/testnet-demos/01-hello-self/README.md

 ⚠️  SELF CHAIN TESTNET WARNING ⚠️
 ==============================================================
 You are connected to TESTNET.
 Important reminders:
-• Testnet tokens have NO VALUE
+• Testnet tokens have ZERO monetary value
-• Network may be reset at any time
+• Network may reset at any time without notice
+• All data is temporary and will be lost
 • Do not use real cryptocurrency
 • This is for testing and learning only
 ==============================================================